AliMamdouh2025/STM_Advanced_Linux_Trainning/OOP_Wireshark/README.md

 # WiresharkLimited

-# WireFish Packet Sniffer

-WireFish is a lightweight, extensible packet sniffer implemented in C using libpcap.
+WiresharkLimited is a lightweight, extensible packet sniffer implemented in C using libpcap.
 It provides functionality similar to Wireshark/TCPDump with support for multiple network protocols and packet filtering capabilities.

 ## Features